NatalieP-J/gaia_tools/README.rst

 This code will download and store various data files.
 The top-level location of where these are stored is set by the **GAIA_TOOLS_DATA** environment variable, which is the path of the top-level directory under which the data will be stored.
-To use the `apogee
-<https://github.com/jobovy/apogee>`__ functionality, you also need to
-set the environment variables appropriate for that package.

 BASIC USE
 ==========